-The 2015 restricted stock awards granted to the named executive officers by the Committee, using its discretion under the program, vest ratably over three years beginning on the first anniversary of the grant date, as the Committee believes that this provides appropriate officer retention benefits.
 In the event that dividends are paid on shares of our common stock at any time when restricted stock awards remain unvested, any such dividends will accrue and be payable to the grantee upon vesting of the underlying restricted shares.
 In the event such shares do not vest, no such dividends will be paid.

-2015 Performance Share Unit Award Features
+2017 Annual Performance Share Unit Award Terms

-The performance share unit awards granted to the named executive officers had a performance period based on our fiscal year 2015 performance (described below) and assuming satisfaction of such performance requirements provide for ratable vesting over three-years, with one-third of the award vesting on each of the (i) later of the first anniversary of the grant date, or the date the Committee certifies the actual award; (ii) the second anniversary of the grant date; and (iii) the third anniversary of the grant date and require continued employment through the vesting period.
+The annual performance share unit awards to the named executive officers had a performance period based on our fiscal year 2017 performance (described below) and assuming satisfaction of such performance requirements provide for ratable vesting over three-years (two years in the case of Mr. Monaghan for the reasons cited above), are subject to continued employment through the vesting period.
 Such performance share unit awards, if paid, will be paid in shares of our common stock.
-In considering the performance share unit program, the Committee believed it was important to set what it considered challenging yet attainable targets for the performance period.
+In developing the structure of the annual performance share unit award program, the Committee believed it was important to set what it considered challenging yet attainable targets for the performance period.
 The Committee determined that it would be difficult to project our performance over a multi-year performance period.
 It therefore determined that a one-year performance period, with subsequent year vesting restrictions, remained appropriate, including providing sufficient alignment between management and stockholder interests and serving as a valuable executive-retention tool.

-Under the performance share unit awards program, each executive was awarded a number of performance share units that could be earned based on our performance relative to certain comparable companies with respect to the performance metrics described below.
+The annual performance share unit awards provide each executive with a number of performance share units that could be earned based on our performance relative to our Peer Group with respect to performance metrics approved by the Committee in the first quarter of the year as described below.
+Notwithstanding our performance relative to the Peer Group, the Committee determined that, if our EPS growth was negative, payout under the annual performance share unit awards would be limited to 100%.
 These metrics were selected because of their relative importance to our financial success.
-The number of performance share units awarded to each executive was recommended to the Committee by the CEO based on the factors described above in "Equity Based Compensation," and included but were not limited to each executive's past performance and level of responsibility.
-The number of performance share units awarded to the CEO was determined by the Committee and awarded to the CEO based on these same factors.
+The number of performance share units awarded to each executive who received an award (other than the Chief Executive Officer) was recommended to the Committee by the Chief Executive Officer based on the factors described above in "Equity Based Compensation Opportunity," and included but were not limited to each executive's past performance and level of responsibility.
+The number of performance share units awarded to the Chief Executive Officer was determined by the Committee and awarded to the Chief Executive Officer based on these same factors.

-The actual number of performance share units that could be earned was based on the achievement of certain performance goals approved by the Committee in the first quarter of the year.
-The number of share units awarded was determined based on the Committee's evaluation of our performance against our competitors based on the metrics described below, and could range from 0% to 150% of the target number of units.
-The Committee initially approved a payout range of 0% to 150% of the target award for 2015 consistent with a prevailing market trend of reduced maximum payout levels to reduce potential concerns regarding excessive risk-taking by employees eligible for such awards.
+The actual number of performance share units to be awarded was determined based on the Committee's evaluation of our performance against the Peer Group, and could range from 0% to 150% of the target number of units.
+The Committee approved a payout range of 0% to 150% of the target award for 2017 consistent with a prevailing market trend of reduced maximum payout levels to reduce potential concerns regarding excessive risk-taking by employees eligible for such awards.

-Under our 2015 performance share unit award program, our performance, and thus the actual number of shares to be earned, was to be determined or scored based upon the following five performance elements, which were chosen because the Committee determined them to be key drivers of long-term performance in our industry:
+Under our 2017 annual performance share unit award program, our performance, and thus the actual number of shares to be earned, was to be determined or scored based upon the following performance elements, which were chosen because the Committee determined them to be key drivers of long-term performance in our industry: